First Time User? Enroll now.

-There are two types of adult primary liver cancer.
+Hepatocellular carcinoma and bile duct cancer (cholangiocarcinoma) are the main types of adult primary liver cancer.

 Primary liver cancer can occur in both adults and children.
 However, treatment for children is different than treatment for adults.
-(See the PDQ summary on Childhood Liver Cancer Treatment for more information.)
+For more information, see Childhood Liver Cancer.